mac-comp381/wordy/docs/1-interpreter.md

 - I recommend making the tests pass **one at a time, in the order they appear in the test code** (i.e. starting with `evaluateConstant`).
 They are ordered so as to guide you along a good implementation path.
 - For each test that fails, **look at the error message**.
 It will tell you which AST class does not yet have the method necessary for it to support interpreted execution.
 - Many of the methods will be quite easy to implement — even a single line!
 Don’t second-guess yourself.
 Sometimes simple is correct.
 - Here are some **hints for specific AST node types**, if you want them.
-(Give yourself a little time to wrestle first, but don’t hesitate to use them when you feel stuck!)
+(Give yourself a little time to wrestle first, but don’t hesitate to use the hints whenever you feel stuck!)

   - `ConstantNode`:
     <details>